zeoflow/material-elements/README.md

-# Material Components for Android
+# Material Elements for Android

 Material Elements help developers execute
 Material Elements.
-Developed by a core team of engineers and UX designers, these components enable a reliable development workflow to build beautiful and functional Android apps.
+Developed by a core team of engineers and UX designers, these elements enable a reliable development workflow to build beautiful and functional Android apps.

 ## Getting Started